 After network interfaces are configured for the switch, the paths used to send traffic between different interfaces must be set.
 To forward traffic to devices on other subnetworks, configure fixed paths with static routing commands.
 This section includes commands for static routing.
 These commands are used to connect between different local subnetworks or to connect the router to the enterprise network.

-Table 193: IP Routing Commands
+Table 188: IP Routing Commands

-Command Group Function Global Routing Configuration Configures global parameters for static routing, displays the routing table Routing Information Protocol (RIP) Configures global and interface specific parameters for RIP
+Command Group Function Global Routing Configuration Configures global parameters for static routing, displays the routing table

 Global Routing Configuration